List of EastEnders characters introduced in 2018: Apostolos Papadopolous

 Apostolos Papadopolous, played by Tarrick Benham, originally appeared from 8 to 12 January 2018.
-Since 12 April 2021, the character has appeared on a recurring basis.
+He then appeared on 12 April 2021 on a recurring basis until 7 May 2021.

 Apostolos is the son of Andonis Papadopolous and new owner of the launderette.
 Karen Taylor (Lorraine Stanley) sees him in the launderette and assumes he is an asylum seeker and tells him to go home, to which he reveals he is from Hampstead and throws her out after she asks for a job.
 However, Karen later phones him and puts on a posh accent to secure an interview the next day.
 He recognises her and is angry but she convinces him that she is the right person for the job.
 However, Karen discovers that Apostolos is still interviewing for the job, and he tells her that he did not offer her the job.
 Masood Ahmed (Nitin Ganatra) also applies for the job and Apostolos asks them to each clean half of the launderette, saying he will offer it to whoever does the best job.
 They argue and spill bleach, but later Masood says he was to blame so Apostolos offers Karen the job but only because an employment agency failed to send anyone.
 Three years later, Apostolos sacks Karen because he cannot afford to keep her on.
 He later offers Karen a financial arrangement.
 Karen assumes he means paying her to sleep with him, and confronts him about it publicly.
 Disgusted, Apostolos reveals that it was actually an extended redundancy package, which he then refuses to give her before leaving.
 He later appears again the following month when Karen is arrested for smashing up the laundrette and he gives her a job back when the residents intervene.

 After the character appeared, Inside Soap said he should continue to appear, saying he should "ensure that Walford launderette runs like clockwork.
 Never mind cleaning our sheets—he can help get them dirty."